ckchuang-dev/ckchuang-dev/README.md

 ### Hi there, I'm CK Chuang 👋

-I'm a web developer from Taiwan, specializing in front-end development with expertise in React and TypeScript, while also gaining backend experience in Node.js, PostgreSQL, and AWS services.
+I'm a web developer from Taiwan, specializing in front-end development with expertise in TypeScript/React/Next.js, while also gaining backend experience.

 #### ✨ About me